tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

 #### Disadvantages
 1. LCD screen needs more functionality, like the ability to turn it off (like you can with the LED strip)
-2. Ability to read the Cooling FAN speed.
+2. Ability to read the Cooling FAN speed is missing.

 > [!TIP]